Fullerton College AMATYC Student Math League

 Here at Fullerton College, we are proud of being one of the top colleges in the nation competing in the Student Math League.
 In recent years we have had 2 top-10 finishes, out of almost 200 schools participating.
 In 2010-2011 we ranked 7th in the nation and in 2011-2012 we ranked 6th.

-Individually, in 2005-2006 Fullerton College's Charley Conely was the national champion and in 2010-2011, Colleen Nelson was the top female in the nation.
+Individually we have had two national champions and a top female in the nation.
+In 2016-2017 Seung Jo (Stephen) Yoo was national champion, in 2005-2006 Charley Conely was the national champion and in 2010-2011, Colleen Nelson was the top female in the nation.
 For a list of all of Fullerton College's top scorers, see our Past Champions page.

 For a complete list of national SML results dating back to 2001, click here.